 - SuperFast Express – Possibly the type of train you’ll find yourself on most for inter-city / town travel, sometimes all AC ( referred to as AC SuperFast), or sometimes a mix of Sleeper + AC Classes (SuperFast).
 These trains are relatively fast and a good way to travel.
 Recommended.

-- Express – A step down from SuperFast Expresses (and indeed the Express name may be aspirational only) these trains tend to stop at more stations, take longer and can get very delayed.
+- Express – A step down from SuperFast Expresses (and indeed the Express name may be aspirational only) these trains tend to stop at more stations and take longer.
+Generally these are fine too, and may be your only option for less common routes, but are prone to more delays than the above categories of trains.

 - Tejas Express – A (relatively) new addition to train travel on selected routes in India, the Tejas Express trains are India’s latest high-speed train travel offering.
 These trains are new, modern, and are fully air conditioned with automatic closing doors and tv’s in the back of seats in Executive AC class.
 A novelty for travelling by train in India, but not recommended for those who relish the chance to sit by an open window or door.
 Given the high ticket price, these trains often have seats left when others are fully booked.